American Stress Statistics: Exploring The Prevalence Of Stress

 Acute stress

-Acute stress is often referred to as the fight or flight response and might happen in a life-threatening or scary situation.
+Acute stress is often referred to as the fight-or-flight response and might happen in a life-threatening or scary situation.
 It can feel overwhelming and taxing on your mind and body.
-However, acute stress is temporary and may not last long after the event as long as an individual is safe.
+However, acute stress is temporary and may not last long after the event, as long as an individual is safe.
 In cases of acute stress disorder, when an individual reacts to a traumatic experience, the emotional toll can lead to post-traumatic stress disorder, or PTSD.

 Chronic stress

-Chronic stress, or experiencing elevated stress over longer periods, is one of the common types and is the type of stress discussed in the below stress statistics.
+Chronic stress, or experiencing elevated stress over longer periods, is one of the common types and is the type of stress discussed in the stress statistics below.
 Some might see chronic stress as the cost of daily living, though some of these life events can be a significant source of persistent stress that can lead to stress disorders in certain situations.
 Chronic stress might be caused by the following:

 • Work-related stress